rails/rails/guides/source/concerns.md

 Why Use Concerns?
 ----------------------

-A concern is essentially a module that contains functions you would like to be able to use for multiple controllers or actions.
+A concern is essentially a module that contains methods you would like to be able to use for multiple controllers or actions.
 They are a good way to keep your controllers and models small and keep your code DRY.

 For example, imagine we are working on a website for a teacher at a college.
 They have given students the option to book appointments in advance should they want help.
 The teacher wants to keep track of the appointments they make with their students.
 Part of that means checking that the start and end of the timerange a student enters make sense.